+Investment portfolio and investment management:

-Investment portfolio, investment management - investing outside of the investment restrictions and guidelines set by the Board could result in poor performance and inability to meet the Company's objectives, as well as a weakening discount.
+investing outside of the investment restrictions and guidelines set by the Board could result in poor performance and inability to meet the Company's objectives, as well as a weakening discount.

-Financial obligations - the ability of the Company to meet its financial obligations, or increasing the level of gearing, could result in the Company becoming overgeared or unable to take advantage of potential opportunities and result in a loss of value to the Company's shares.
+Financial obligations: the requirement for the Company to meet its financial obligations, or increasing the level of gearing, could result in the Company becoming overgeared or unable to take advantage of potential opportunities and result in a loss of value to the Company's shares.
 It could also result in the Company being unable to meet the interest repayments due on the CULS.

-Financial and Regulatory - the financial risks associated with the portfolio could result in losses to the Company.
+Financial and regulatory: the financial risks associated with the portfolio could result in losses to the Company.
 In addition, failure to comply with relevant regulation (including the Companies Act, the Financial Services and Markets Act, the Alternative Investment Fund Managers Directive, Accounting Standards and the listing rules, disclosure and prospectus rules) may have an impact on the Company.

-Operational - the Company is dependent on third parties for the provision of all systems and services (in particular, those of Aberdeen Asset Management) and any control failures and gaps in these systems and services could result in a loss or damage to the Company.
+Operational: the Company is dependent on third parties for the provision of all systems and services (in particular, those of Aberdeen Standard Investments) and any control failures and gaps in these systems and services could result in a loss or damage to the Company.

-Investing in unlisted securities - since shareholder approval at the 2016 AGM, the Company has had the ability to invest in unlisted securities, although no such investments have yet been made.
+Investing in unlisted securities: the Company has the ability to invest in unlisted securities, although no such investments have been made to date.
 Unquoted investments are long-term in nature and they may take a considerable period to be realised.
 Unquoted investments are less readily realisable than quoted securities.
 Such investments may therefore carry a higher degree of risk than quoted securities.
-In valuing investments the Company may rely to a significant extent on the accuracy of financial and other information provided to the Manager.
-Furthermore, unquoted valuations are subject to the economic performance of the countries that the companies are based in or trade with, wider global economic trends and the performance of listed peer multiples which may influence valuations significantly.
-If public markets decline or economic growth falters then this will impact negatively.
+In valuing investments the Company may rely to a significant extent on the accuracy of financial and other information provided to the Manager as well as the performance of listed peer multiples which may impact unquoted valuations negatively.